GrayJack/monokai-grayjack-vscode/README.md

 My collection of themes based on classic/famous themes.

-For now, only themes based on Ariake, Monokai, Nord, OneDark and Tokyo Night.
+For now, only themes based on Ariake, Catppuccin,Monokai, Nord, OneDark and Tokyo Night.

 ## Preview